 It was a cold, gray, windy day.
 Quite a nip in the air.
 And boy, was it windy.
 Really, really windy.
 Like 40 or 50 mile an hour gusts windy. (you get the idea?)

 Well this morning I awakened to my dear Mother telling me that the plastic was loose on the hoop-house. (for the umpteenth, no gazillionth, time) Did I mention that the chicks are out there?!?
 And did I say that there is (or rather used to be) probably half a ton of rocks holding the plastic down?!?
 And did I tell y'all that it was rather windy?!?
 It was almost a disaster.
 Thankfully, the chicks didn't seem to suffer too much under their brooder in the hoop-coop (which is inside of the hoop-house) PTL!!)
 So I dashed out there (after throwing on some clothes and dragging myself out of bed (Umm, better reverse the order on that :-) ) --I did mention that somehow I stayed up till mid-night last night?
 And this was shortly after seven?--I dashed out and assessed the damage.
 A lot of damage.
-Almost enough to collect the
+Almost enough to collect the wind damage insurance we don't have on the thing.

 Well, it was way too windy to do much other than pull down the first layer of plastic and batten it down as well as we could and go back in and wait.
 And did I mention that it was quite cloudy and depressing? (and very windy!)
 And that the weather last night called for Sun to day??
 Anyway, not the best start to the day!
-This afternoon the wind finally died down to a gentle breeze of about 15 or 20 mile an hour gusts, and Jonathan helped me get the second layer of plastic back over the hoops (several of which are now displaced and/or broken) and weighted down with about six or eight 150+ pound blocks of wood per side. (those hard maple blocks that I didn't get split yet sure came in handy to day)
+This afternoon the wind finally died down to a gentle breeze of about 15 or 20 mile an hour gusts, and Jonathan helped me get the second layer of plastic back over the hoops (several of which are now displaced and/or broken) and weighted down with about six or eight 150+ pound blocks of wood per side. (those hard maple blocks that I didn't get split yet sure came in handy to day) So now we have the blocks of wood and all of the rocks we started with on there.
+Now I think (hope/pray) that anything shy of a tornado can't do much more damage.
+We definitely need some design improvements--more metal to start! (we don't have any in the current flawed design)

 (With all of these *great* things happening to our version of a hoop-house, y'all probably can't wait 'till I tell y'all how to make your own!
 It would work great someplace that never gets over a 2mph breeze.
 Seriously though, maybe you can learn with us from our mistakes, and not make as many yourself!
 When the plastic stays on it seems to work well--our rhubarb has leaves about 5 or 6 inches across and the really greening up. )